Erasmus+

 STEP FIVE: Register at the International Relations Office

-After getting acquainted with your accommodation and getting an idea of your surroundings, you should register at the International Relations Office (IRO) of your Faculty.
-You will be required to show the following documents:
+After getting acquainted with your accommodation and getting an idea of your surroundings, you should register at the International Relations Office (IRO) of your Faculty – Lada Gottwaldová, Building DM, room DM 606 (6th floor).

-The Staff of the IRO will provide you with further instructions on how to get a Student Identification Card, access to the University Library, dining halls and computer rooms.
-Your Buddy (student advisor) will show you round the Faculty building and its surroundings, and will familiarize you with your new academic environment.
+You will be provided with further instructions on how to get a Student Identification Card, access to the University Library, dining halls etc. Your Buddy (student advisor) will show you round the Faculty building and its surroundings, and will familiarize you with your new academic environment.